BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/grommet-icons.md

 ---
-title: Grommet-Icons
+title: Grommet Icons
-description: How to install and configure Grommet-Icons for Blade Icons.
+description: How to install and configure Grommet Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, Grommet-Icons]
+breadcrumbs: [Documentation, Families, Grommet Icons]
 ---

 ## Installation